SOUTH CAROLINA CORPORATION DISSOLUTION

 Secretary of State to process a South Carolina Dissolution filing.

-We get your South Carolina Corporation Dissolution filing to the SC Secretary of State ASAP.
+We get your South Carolina Corporation Dissolution filing to the SC Secretary of State as soon as possible after we receive your order.

 Once it is at the state we have no control over the South Carolina Dissolution approval process.

-How much does it cost to Dissolve a Corporation in South Carolina?
+How much does it cost to Legally Close a Corporation in South Carolina?

 explain